pkukielka/clad/README.md

-Clad
+clang-serv
 ====

 Standalone Clang service for easier integration with various editors and IDEs

 ## About
-The goal of Clad is to provide independent, persistent service which allows you
+The goal of clang-serv is to provide independent, persistent service which allows you
 to build and store compilation database and which can be used for:

 * Syntax checking.